 We want you to be in control of your information, so we have provided you with the following tools:

-- Access / Update tools in the service.
+• Access / Update tools in the service.
 Tools and account settings that help you to access, rectify or delete information that you provided to us and that’s associated with your account directly within the service.
-If you have any question on those tools and settings, please contact our customer care team for help click here.
+If you have any question on those tools and settings, please contact our customer care team for help here. (our contact us)

 We want you to be aware of your privacy rights.
 Here are a few key points to remember:

-- Reviewing your information.
-Applicable privacy laws may give you the right to review the personal information we keep about you (depending on the jurisdiction, this may be called right of access, the right of portability or variations of those terms).
-You can request a copy of your personal information by putting in such a request here.
+• Reviewing your information.
+Applicable privacy laws may give you the right to review the personal information we keep about you (depending on the jurisdiction, this may be called right of access, right of portability or variations of those terms).
+You can request a copy of your personal information by putting in such a request here. (our contact us)

-- Updating your information.
-If you believe that the information we hold about you is inaccurate or that we are no longer entitled to use it and want to request its rectification, deletion or object to its processing, please contact us here.
+• Updating your information.
+If you believe that the information we hold about you is inaccurate or that we are no longer entitled to use it and want to request its rectification, deletion or object to its processing, please contact us here. (our contact us)

 For your protection and the protection of all of our users, we may ask you to provide proof of identity before we can answer the above requests.